staticfloat/PartialP.jl/docs/src/adjoints.md

 (x = 0.5547001962252291, y = 0.8320502943378437)
 ```

-Fundamentally, this happens because of Zygote's default adjoint for `getfield`.
+Fundamentally, this happens because of PartialP's default adjoint for `getfield`.

 ```julia
 julia> gradient(a -> a.x, Point(1, 2))